Search

 Guest OS Support Windows, macOS, Linux, Solaris, FreeBSD

-3D Graphics Acceleration Basic (without GPU passthrough) Advanced (without GPU passthrough) Limited
+3D Graphics Acceleration Basic (without GPU passthrough) Advanced (no GPU passthrough) Limited

 Performance (w/KVM) Moderate High High (with KVM)